 In addition to those three teams, Las Vegas is also home to a large number of minor league and semi-pro teams, ensuring there is always something for sports lovers to enjoy.

 Las Vegas is also home to a number of parks and trails.
-For example, the Peccole Ranch Walking Trail is a hit among those who want to go outside and enjoy a leisurely walk in the ample shade, while the Burkholder Trail and the Historic Railroad Trail both provide bicycling opportunities for riders of all experience levels.
+For example, the Peccole Ranch Walking Trail is a hit among those who want to go outside and enjoy a leisurely walk in the ample shade.
+While the Burkholder Trail and the Historic Railroad Trail both provide bicycling opportunities for riders of all experience levels.

 Finally, there are plenty of family parks in Las Vegas, including Floyd Lamb Park and Centennial Hills Park, each of which provide a multitude of activities.
+So, if you want to move to Las Vegas, it’s definitely ideal to check these places out!

 Las Vegas Transportation

 Las Vegas is served by McCarran International Airport, which is also referred to as LAS.
 McCarran International Airport is incredibly easy to get in and out of, has numerous international nonstop flights, and is most noted for its wide variety of duty-free shops and the aviation museum found inside.
+A move to Las Vegas will change the way you look at modern-day transportation.

 Getting around Las Vegas on public transportation is pretty easy, as there are plenty of options.